DaddarioLuigi/MNCA/NEIGHBORHOOD_TESTING_README_EN.md

 ### Evidence from Included Tests

 - No-training tests: not indicative (similar losses across configurations) → proper training is required.
-- Proper training (`proper_training_test.py`): 3x3 generalizes best; 5x5 and 7x7 unstable; 9x9 tends to overfit.
+- Proper training (`proper_training_test.py`): 3x3 generalizes best; 4x4, 5x5, 6x6, and 7x7 can be unstable depending on the pattern.
-- Extended training (`extended_training_test.py`): confirms 3x3 as best on average; 9x9 works but is more sensitive; 5x5 and 7x7 remain unstable with the current filters.
+- Extended training (`extended_training_test.py`): confirms 3x3 as best on average; larger neighborhoods (4x4, 5x5, 6x6, 7x7) work but may require more regularization.

-In short: 3x3 remains a strong baseline; larger neighborhoods are useful for complex patterns but require more regularization/care.
+In short: 3x3 remains a strong baseline; larger neighborhoods (4x4, 5x5, 6x6, 7x7) are useful for complex patterns but require more regularization/care.

 ## Usage Examples